tyler-utah/AlloyForwardProgress/artifact/README.md

 ## Getting started

 These instructions have been tested on a 64-bit Linux machine running an OS similar to Ubuntu 18.04 with Docker installed and with Bash as the shell.

-Most of our software is included in the docker image.
-All data and most software required for the artifact is also included in this repository in the `to_copy` directory.
+These instructions assume that the artifact archive has been downloaded and extracted already, and they operate inside the resulting `artifact` directory.

+This artifact contains a pre-built docker image that contains most of our software.
+The docker image file is `gpufwd_image/gpufwd_image.tar`, see below for details on how to use it.
+All the data present in this docker image is also provided directly in the `gpufwd_image/to_copy` directory.

 ## Accessing the docker image